phinziegler/Pathfinding-Algorithms/README.md

   <li>Use Set.has() instead of Array.includes() for visited check in BFS, O(1) vs O(n).
   <li>When painting with mouse, interpolate points to paint between mousemove event locations.
   <li>Tutorial/info page.
+  <li>Zoom/unzoom should be bound to the center of the window, not the center of the board.